LVMH and eBay settle litigation over fake goods

 A host of perfume and cosmetic brands under the LVMH umbrella, including Christian Dior, Givenchy and Geurlain, sued the world's leading online auctioneer in 2008, accusing the site of allowing trade in counterfeit goods.
 LVMH also claimed that the sale of real perfumes through non-approved distribution channels such as eBay hurt its business.

-In 2008 a French court ordered eBay to pay LVMH 38.5 million euros ($52.1 million).
+In 2008 a French court ordered eBay to pay LVMH 38.5 million euros (30.4 million pound).
 A subsequent appeal court reduced the sum to 5.7 million euros but affirmed that eBay had been in the wrong.

 In 2012 a French appeal court ruled that a lower court did not have jurisdiction over eBay's U.S. website but upheld the ruling as applied to its French and British sites.